semluc/Rnotes/_docs/CFA.md

 ## Specify model

-We specify a second order model with three first order factors
+We specify a second order model with three first order factors:

 ``` r
 pers <- '